tcareyintx/skybellgen/README.md

 To resolve this issue, follow the steps in the reauthentication flow.
 If the password was changed using the Skybell cloud API or Skybell app, you can reconfigure the integration and supply the new password before the authentication timeout.

-### I can't see a newly setup device
+### I still see a stale device

-#### Symptom: “The SkybellGen hub does doesn't show the device”
+#### Symptom: “The SkybellGen hub continues to show the device”

-If the device as added via the Skybell cloud API or Skybell app.
+If the device as removed via the Skybell cloud API or Skybell app but Home Assistant has been restarted, stale devices may still exist in the Home Assistant device registry.

 ##### Description

-This means the integration doesn't recognize the new device.
+This means the integration doesn't recognize that the device is a stale device.

 ##### Resolution

-To resolve this issue, delete and recreate the SkybellGen Hub.
+To resolve this issue, manually delete the device from the SkybellGen Hub.

 <!---->